|

 write a letter to the United States Embassy in London, attesting to the U.S.

 citizenship of Pamela Colman Smith.
+In subsequent years PCS would

 occasionally work with Edith Craig in stage design projects.
 Most notably, in